$45.00 members / $75.00 nonmembers 3.0 CE credits

 - Explain how bacteria, virus particles and fungi cause skin conditions.

-- Describe the clinical presentation of skin conditions (caused by viruses, fungi and bacteria.
+- Describe the clinical presentation of skin conditions.

 About the author(s)